 3. Logistics, supplies, and expenses

 Unless you’re with Home Depot or Lowe’s, pay your fix and flip rehabber a bit extra to help you get the supplies.
 Of course, it is not uncommon to make four or five trips daily to get supplies.
-Most rehabbers expect all the supplies to be there for them, but you make sure they bring their own tools for the job.
+Most fix and flip rehabbers expect all the supplies to be there for them, but you make sure they bring their own tools for the job.

 With the six projects going right now, we have given each one of our project managers a $500 gift card from Home Depot.
 They give us all the receipts.
 When they run out, we get them another gift card.
 We pay them a bit extra to get the supplies they need.
 They have been working for us for a while now, so we trust them.